siddtheshah/poster-gan/README.md

 ./generator contains prior, basic versions of unconditioned GANs.
 These were unsuccessful on the movie poster task and can be ignored.
 To run the GAN simply run the main file

+checkpoint_to_model.py contains script used to convert GAN checkpoint to model to be used for summarization.